acandael/actionmaker-v2/src/content/activities/en/indoor-voetbalmanie.md

 availability: 'On request'
 ---

-Immerse yourself in the football atmosphere with a series of unique activities specially designed for the football event of the year.
+Immerse yourself in the football atmosphere with a series of unique activities (e.g., football bowling, football darts, mini table football, football quiz, ...) specially designed for the football event of the year.

-Whether you're an avid football fan or just looking for fun and competition, these activities promise an unforgettable experience full of football enthusiasm.
-Join in, score goals, and enjoy the excitement of the European Championship football in a completely new way!
+Whether you're an avid football supporter or simply looking for fun and competition, these activities promise an unforgettable experience filled with football enthusiasm.
+Participate, score goals and enjoy the excitement of the European Football Championship in a completely new way!